-There is \$18.6 million in mortgage debt secured by 1010 Pacific Street as of December 31, 2019, in the form of a mortgage note to CIT Bank, N.A., entered into in connection with the acquisition of the property.
-There is also a pre-development bridge loan secured by the property with the same lender that will provide up to \$3.0 million for 100% of eligible pre-development and carrying costs, of which approximately \$857,000 was drawn as of December 31, 2019.
-The notes mature on December 24, 2020, are subject to a one-year extension option, require interest-only payments and bear interest at one-month LIBOR plus 3.60% (5.4% as of December 31, 2019).
+There is \$18.6 million in mortgage debt secured by 1010 Pacific Street as of December 31, 2020, in the form of a mortgage note to CIT Bank, N.A., entered into in connection with the acquisition of the property.
+There is also a pre-development bridge loan secured by the property with the same lender that will provide up to \$3.0 million for 100% of eligible pre-development and carrying costs, of which approximately \$1.8 million was drawn as of December 31, 2020.
+The notes mature on June 24, 2021, require interest-only payments and bear interest at one-month LIBOR (with a floor of 1.25%) plus 3.60% (4.85% as of December 31, 2020).
+The Company has guaranteed this mortgage note and has complied with the financial covenants therein.
+The Company currently intends to refinance the notes with a construction loan prior to maturity, although there are no assurances that the Company will be able to do so.